AdaCore/gnatstudio/docs/users_guide/extending.rst

     maximize or close the window.
 The title bar is highlighted when the window is currently selected.

-    If :samp:`Never`, the title bar isn't displayed to save space on the screen.
+    If :samp:`Never`, the title bar is not displayed to save space on the screen.
 Instead, the tabs of notebooks are highlighted.

     If :samp:`Central Only`, only the windows in the central area (i.e.,